sidiousvic/sidious.pizza/about.md

   </article>
 </div>

-Hola amigxs, my name is Vic and this my cyber space.
-I will be [writing](/weblog) and sharing my music and computer programs here.
+Hola amigxs, my name is Vic.
+Welcome to my cyber space.
+I want to use this space to [spill my brains](/weblog), share my music and computer programs.
+Here's a little about me.

 # Born and raised in the desert